torvalds/linux/Documentation/driver-api/usb/gadget.rst

 file descriptor.
 I/O is done using normal ``read()`` and ``read()`` calls.
 Familiar tools like GDB and pthreads can be used to develop and debug user mode drivers, so that once a robust controller driver is available many applications for it won't require new kernel mode software.
-Linux 2.6 *Async I/O (AIO)* support is available, so that user mode software can stream data with only slightly more overhead than a kernel driver.
+GNU/Linux 2.6 *Async I/O (AIO)* support is available, so that user mode software can stream data with only slightly more overhead than a kernel driver.